-My strawberry crumble cake with a fresh strawberry layer and sugar crumb topping is perfect, boos!
+My strawberry crumble cake has a fresh strawberry layer and a sugar crumb topping, boos!
 I even have a specific way in which I like to enjoy this strawberry crumble cake.
 I serve myself a (large) slice on a lovely vintage floral pattern plate, slightly warmed with a cup of tea, while I stare out of my window, taking in the beauty of the morning.

 This post may contain affiliate links.
 Read our disclosure policy.

-Step 2: Change mixer to low speed and slowly add in flour, salt, baking powder, and baking soda until just combined.
+Change mixer to low speed and slowly add the dry ingredients until just combined.

 PRO TIP: I call this a “coffee cake” for a reason, boos.
 It’s made for slow sippin mornings!
 Pair a warm slice with a cup of Joe (or your favorite tea) and call it breakfast.